 Urinary retention is a serious condition that affects your ability to urinate.
-Many times with urinary retention you will be making frequent trips to the bathroom, but still feel the urge to go.
+In many cases, urinary retention will cause frequent trips to the bathroom, but you may have trouble emptying your bladder completely.
 It can affect your daily life and quality of living, so at UAMS we want to help you get back to normal life with individualized treatment for your condition.